Research scientist (life sciences)

 What to expect

-• The majority of work is laboratory based, with field work required for some roles.
+- The majority of work is laboratory based, with some time spent in the office planning and writing up experiments.
+Field work is required for some roles.
 Travel to and from clients' and colleagues' offices may also be required, particularly if projects are collaborations between industry and academia, or cross-university projects.

-• Travel overseas, as well as in the UK, is sometimes necessary for attending conferences and seminars.
+- Travel overseas, as well as in the UK, is sometimes necessary for attending conferences and seminars.
 Certain research areas, such as environmental science and ecology, may involve international field work.
+There are also opportunities for overseas employment as many life science companies have global offices and universities collaborate with other institutions worldwide.

 Qualifications